ghofranjdaradkh/taskmaster/README.md

 Main activity :
 it have some buttons (add task , all task , setting) and it  show the tasks that added in the data base
+# We update the main  task to read from aws dynamoDB
 ADD Tasks :
+it will make the user add tasks and descriptions and the status of this task then it will save in the database
+# We update the add task to add to aws dynamoDB (to save)
-it will make the user add tasks and descriptions and the status of this task then it will save in the database setting page : it make the user save his name and the appear in the main page task details: when the user click on the task it appear new page that show the details of this task
+setting page :
+it make the user save his name and the appear in the main page task details: when the user click on the task it appear new page that show the details of this task

+## steps to use aws :
+1.Configure Amplify:
+amplify configure
+2.Add API:
+amplify add api
+3.Update API (Optional):
+If you need to make changes to your API configuration, you can run: amplify update api
+4.Push Changes to AWS:
+amplify push
+5.Generate code artifacts based on your GraphQL amplify codegen

 # Espresso Testing :
 Add three Espresso tests